What does it mean to be trauma-informed?

 Core Areas of a Trauma-Informed School

 A trauma-informed school recognizes that trauma affects staff, students, families, communities, and systems.
-Thus organizational support, partnerships, and capacity-building are essential.
-The following represent 10 Core Areas for a trauma-informed school system and relevant tiered approaches within each area.
+Organizational support, partnerships, and capacity-building are essential.
+Ten Core Areas for a trauma-informed school system include:

 - Identifying and Assessing Traumatic Stress